 - How will students understand the requirements of the course for both face-to-face and online activities?
 Ensure that you clarify to them how the various aspects of the course work together.
 See Course Schedule Planning.

-In summary, consider whether your students will be able access the site, will derive value from the online course, will have the time to undertake the activities and will have a coherent learning experience.
+In summary, consider whether your students will be able access the site, derive value from the online course, have the time to undertake the activities and have a coherent learning experience.

 Useful Tip: To make sure your students understand how the various components of the course fit together: